 Do I dream? – I rarely recall any dreams.
-However, I think I must dream as sometimes I can wake up with a thought in my head, or maybe a song.
+However, I must dream as sometimes I can wake up with a thought in my head, or maybe a song.
 I don’t hear the song, I would have to hum it or something, but it’s there.
 I think that probably what happens is that I sleep pretty soundly and don’t wake during dream sleep.
 Falling asleep has never been a problem for me – almost as soon as I close my eyes.
 I don’t know whether this is a common Aphantasia thing, but my lack of visualizing usually means that lights out, eyes closed and sleep!

 Do I feel empathy? – This is part of the reason I was looking to do some personal development.
 Empathy has never been a strong point of mine.
 Putting myself “in other people’s shoes” is not something I can do without a lot of conscious effort to try and understand.
 Whether this is another Aphantasic trait or not, I’m not sure?
 Would it be easier if I could visualize?

 I carried out an experiment the other day when going to collect my son from university.
 His uni is 150 miles away from my house.
-I’ve done the route many times, but usually have the satnav assistance.
+I’ve done the route many times, but I usually have the satnav assistance.
 I decided to try it without.
 Before I left, I attempted to visualize the route I would take.
-What became apparent was that rather than visualize it I was sequentially listing markers or waypoints.
-Sure enough, whilst driving I had no real sense of where I was until I came across the waypoints.
-I got there (and back) but genuinely sometimes didn’t really know where I was.
+What became apparent was that rather than visualize it, I was sequentially listing markers or waypoints.
+Sure enough, whilst driving, I had no real sense of where I was until I came across the waypoints.
+I got there (and back) but sometimes didn’t know where I was.
 This would certainly explain how before satnav it could take me an age to get to where I was heading!